 “At this point, having the CFO that’s fairly well respected leaving makes you wonder what else is to come,” said Wang, who is based in New York.
 “It’s increased the risk profile of the stock.”

 Seifert filled in as AMD’s interim chief executive officer from January to August last year, following the ouster of former CEO Dirk Meyer and until the appointment of Rory Read to lead the company.

-The stock has lost a third of its value this year as the company has lost market share to Intel and sales have fallen short (AMD) of analysts’ estimates.
+The stock has lost a third of its value this year as the company has lost market share to Intel and sales have fallen short (AMD:US) of analysts’ estimates.
 Under Seifert, who won’t receive any severance because he resigned, AMD focused on reducing debt in order to return to profitability.

 “Seifert’s departure is not based on any disagreement over the company’s accounting principles or practices, or financial statement disclosures,” AMD said in the statement.